frink/Reactive/README.md

-# Reactive Proxy Spec
+# Reactive Proxies

-Reactive objects is a simple way to bring reactivity to any JavaScript application.
+Reactive Proxies is a simple way to bring reactivity to any JavaScript application.
 It requires ES6 features.

-This presents as a polyfill and reference implementation for eventual inclusion into ES7.
-Proposals for ECMA and W3C are in draft and expected to be referenced here once submitted.
+This is a polyfill and reference implementation for proposal of eventual inclusion in Javascript Proper.

+Proposal for ECMA is in draft and expected to be referenced here once submitted.

 Instantiation is simple: